Apple unveiled a new version of iPadOS at WWDC in June 2023 and on September 22 it will become available to download.

 - Click Enrol your iPadOS device.
 (If you signed up for a beta last year you may need to uninstall that profile and re-enrol.)

-- Tap Install to install the beta profile.
+- Tap on Download and Install to install the Developer Beta on your iPad.

 - Wait for your iPad to download the update, then tap Install.

-How to upgrade iPadOS from a beta version
+How to upgrade to iPadOS 17 from a beta version

-How to get an old version of iOS/iPadOS
+How to go back to the old version of iPadOS

-Here’s what to do if you change your mind later and want to try to downgrade to an older version of iPadOS or even iOS 12, which came before iPadOS 13.
+Here’s what to do if you change your mind later and want to try to downgrade to an older version of iPadOS.
 (Note, however, that downgrading is really tricky, so we can’t guarantee you’ll be able to revert.)

 And if your iPad doesn’t run the version of iPadOS you’re after, you might want to check our roundup of the